robinje/multi-user-dungeon/README.md

 Combat:

+- [ ] ADVACE: Move towards another player or NPC.
+- [ ] RETREAT: Move away from another player or NPC.
+- [ ] ASSESS: Assess the situation.
 - [ ] ATTACK: Attack another player or NPC.
 - [ ] PARRY: Defend against an attack.
 - [ ] DODGE: Avoid an attack.